-NOTE: A federal financial aid recipient who drops to less than halftime enrollment status should be aware that depending on his/her class attendance records, some or all of the assistance credited to the student's UCM account for the semester may have to be reversed.

-NOTE: Students participating in a Study Abroad program, when permitted to withdraw from a course, will not receive any refund.
+- NOTE: A federal financial aid recipient who drops to less than half-time enrollment status should be aware that depending on his/her class attendance records, some or all of the assistance credited to the student's UCM account for the semester may have to be reversed. - NOTE: Students participating in a Study Abroad program, when permitted to withdraw from a course, will not receive any refund.

 Withdrawal.
-Students who find it necessary to withdraw from UCM should initiate the procedure in the Office of Student Affairs (Administration 214, 660-543-4114).
+Students who find it necessary to withdraw from UCM should initiate the procedure in the Office of Student Experience and Engagement (Administration 214, 660-543-4114).
 International students must notify the International Center (Ward Edwards 1200, 660-543-4195) prior to beginning the process of withdrawal from the university.
+Graduate assistants who go below the minimum required hours may lose their assistantship.
 The following refund schedule for instructional fees applies to students who are not financial aid recipients.

-- Withdrawal prior to the announced deadline for full payment of all charges for the current semester; full refund. - Withdrawal during second week of classes: 50 percent - Withdrawal during third week of classes: 25 percent
+- Withdrawal prior to the announced deadline for full payment of all charges for the current semester: full refund. - Withdrawal during second week of classes: 50 percent - Withdrawal during third week of classes: 25 percent